Team Industries has reduced rework and improved training for critical pipe welding

 In the critical industries Team serves, meeting customer demands for on-time delivery without sacrificing quality is important.
 With over 200 welding operators company-wide and a volume of work that can range from 50 to 70 jobs at a time, Team has capacity at its three shops to produce up to 6,500 spools per month combining large and small bore.

 Given the shortage of welding operators in the industry, Team focuses on training and retaining skilled welding operators.
 The company designed an apprentice program that is conducted with Local UA400 at its Wisconsin locations and that Team runs in-house at its Port Arthur shop.
-The program develops a talented labor pool dedicated to pipe and pressure vessel fabrication, with training in TIG, MIG, flux-cored and stick welding on materials such as stainless, carbon and chromoly steels.
+The program develops a talented labor pool dedicated to pipe and pressure vessel fabrication.
+They provide training in TIG, MIG, flux-cored and stick welding on materials such as stainless, carbon and chromoly steels.

 “If you’re going to be a fabricator serving the industries we serve, you need to prove yourself from the talent of your workforce and what it is you’ve invested in for the future,” Viestenz says.